Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Contra

 Several candidates have obvious disadvantages.
 Rubio and DeSantis would attract the same base of voters in their home states as Trump because they are all from Florida, something Rubio mentioned when Fox News asked him in January about the prospect of joining Trump's ticket .
 Stefanik represents a decidedly blue state that Trump certainly cannot win.
-Trump openly feuded with Ramaswamy on the campaign trail, urging his supporters not to vote for him and declaring he was not MAGA just days before the Iowa caucuses.
-He also disparaged DeSantis for months, calling him disloyal for running against him and coining the nickname DeSanctimonious to refer to his former protégé.
-Lake has significant baggage as she refused to acknowledge that she lost the Arizona gubernatorial race following a campaign centered on Trump's claims of election fraud in 2020.
-And Scott broke up with Trump's Republican allies in Congress and voted to certify the results of the 2020 presidential election.
-Trump's former vice president, Mike Pence, withdrew from the GOP presidential race in October and had strained relations with his former boss after Trump urged him not to certify the results of the 2020 presidential election.
-Pence claimed Trump asked him to choose between him and the Constitution.
+And Scott broke with Trump's Republican allies in Congress and voted to certify the results of the 2020 presidential election.
+Trump has a thorny history with his previous vice president, Mike Pence, who dropped out of the GOP presidential race in October.
+Pence publicly criticized Trump for urging him not to certify the results of the 2020 presidential election, which he refused to do, saying Trump asked him to choose between him and the Constitution.
 Trump responded that Pence was delusional.

-Trump said in a recent interview with Fox6 in Milwaukee that he would make a decision on his vice presidential nominee closer to the Republican National Convention, which begins July 15 in Milwaukee.
+When Trump will make the decision to become a vice presidential candidate.
+He said in a recent interview with Fox6 in Milwaukee that he would announce his vice presidential pick closer to the Republican National Convention, which begins July 15 in Milwaukee.
 It's very early, he added.
 Trump's campaign is vetting candidates, but he has yet to hold one-on-one meetings with candidates, Bloomberg reported.

 Key context